hashicorp/terraform-website/content/source/docs/enterprise/encryption-password.md

 page_title: "Encryption Password - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Encryption Password
+# Terraform Enterprise Encryption Password

-During the installation of Private Terraform Enterprise, a password is used to encrypt sensitive information at rest.
+During the installation of Terraform Enterprise, a password is used to encrypt sensitive information at rest.
 The default value is auto-generated, but we strongly suggest you create your own password.